gradle/gradle/design-docs/publication-model.md

 * A configuration closure to specify values for created dependency
 * Either of the first 2, together with a configuration closure that permits further configuration (like adding scope/conf)
 * A map that is treated as per the configuration closure.

+## Add general purpose polymorphic domain object container

+1. Move `PublicationContainer.add()` up to `DomainObjectContainer`
+    - Need to sync up API with `NamedDomainObjectContainer`.
+    - Need to sync up API with `TaskContainer`.
+    - Need to sync up API with `SourceSetContainer`, `ConfigurationContainer`.
+2. Default factory decorates instances when added and applies dependency injection via @Inject.
+3. Allow a type -> implementation type mapping to be declared.
+4. Remove `GroovyPublicationContainer`.
+6. Possibly allow configure-by-map dynamic add methods.

+## Fix POM generation issues

+* excludes on configuration.
+* dynamic versions.
+* wildcard excludes.

+## Warn when no repository of the appropriate type has been specified

+TBD

+## Web application is published with runtime dependencies

+Provided dependencies should be included in the generated POM and ivy.xml

+## Allow further types of components to be published

+* Publishing Ear project -> runtime dependencies should be included.
+* Publishing C++ Exe project -> runtime dependencies should be included.
+* Publishing C++ Lib project -> runtime and headers dependencies should be included.
+Artifacts should not use classifiers, header type should be 'cpp-headers', not 'zip'.
+* Fix No pom published when using 'cpp-lib' plugin, due to no main artifact.

+### Test cases

+* Copy existing Maven publication tests for non-java projects and rework to use `maven-publish` plugin.

 ## Can attach multiple components to a publication